 One

-Two FB friends, Oliver and Tony, both are great tango dancers, one left Buenos Aires and came to the US to teach tango, the other left the US and moved to Buenos Aires to dance tango, and they exchanged the following opinions on the life of milongueros.
+Two FB friends, Oliver and Tony, are both great tango dancers.
+One left Buenos Aires to teach tango in the US, while the other left the US and moved to Buenos Aires to dance tango.
+They exchanged the following thoughts on the life of milongueros.

 Oliver: "There is a big, big fantasy in many people's minds about the life of the milonguero.
-Many are in love with the fantasy of emulating this life but maybe don’t actually know what a milonguero is, or what kind of life brought them to this status.
-They didn't plan this life, it just evolved through their passion and their choices.
+Many are in love with the fantasy of emulating this life, but maybe they don’t actually know what a milonguero is or what kind of life led them to this status.
+They didn't plan this life; it just evolved through their passion and their choices.

-Imagine yourself as a 20-year-old, going to the disco every night, hanging out with your friends, trying to get that girl or boy you like, not caring much about getting a job, avoiding responsibility.
-Without realizing it, time has passed and you are no longer in your 20's, you're 30, 40, or even 50 and still in the disco every night.
-During these 30 years you had to do something besides dancing, yes, some of you might chosen to still live with your parents (if they weren't smart enough to kick you out), some others might have had a mundane day job, or simple afternoon shift just to make enough money to sustain their disco lifestyle.
-Others might have even considered other 'special jobs' dangerous ones, easy money.
-Not always is there food on the table, not always was life simple.
-On the other hand the promoters of the disco world saw the opportunity to exploit these fanatics by offering more and more hours during which they could lose themselves in this dance.
-While others were able to study, make a career putting their love of dance in perspective, you were and are still dancing or hanging out in this world of the disco.
+Imagine yourself as a 20-year-old going to the disco every night, hanging out with friends, trying to get that girl or boy you like, not caring much about getting a job, avoiding responsibility.
+Before you realize it, time has passed.
+You are no longer in your 20s but in your 30s, 40s, or even 50s - and still going to the disco every night.
+During these 30 years, you had to do something besides dancing.
+Maybe some of you chose to live with your parents (if they weren’t smart enough to kick you out), others took mundane day jobs or simple afternoon shifts just to earn enough to sustain the disco lifestyle.
+Some may have even considered other 'special jobs' - dangerous ones, quick money.
+There wasn’t always food on the table, and life wasn’t always simple.
+Promoters of the disco world saw opportunities to exploit these fanatics by offering more and more hours during which they could lose themselves in this dance.
+While others studied or built careers, putting their love of dance in perspective, you were - and are still - dancing or hanging out in this world.

-When you reach 70 you lived the life you have chosen.
-You didn't plan to become a 'milonguero' or, in this case, a 'discoero', it just happened because of your choices.
-You just lived!
-Had you been able to know the outcome, would you have done the same?
+When you reach 70, you've lived the life you chose.
+You didn’t plan to become a 'milonguero' - or, in this case, a 'discoero' - it just happened because of your choices.
+You simply lived!
+Had you known the outcome, would you have done the same?

-There is a fascination with the milongueros in BA.
-Unfortunately, as happens to all of us, time is the enemy and most of them are now resting in peace.
-Looking back at them, the question for those who worship them is would you have actually chosen to live the life they did.
-It's like being fascinated with the mafia world, but in reality, would you ever actually kill someone?
-Being able to handle a situation when talking is not an option anymore?
+There’s a fascination with milongueros in Buenos Aires.
+Unfortunately, time is the enemy, and most are now resting in peace.
+Looking back, the question for those who worship them is: would you actually choose to live the life they did?
+It's like being fascinated by the mafia world - would you actually kill someone or handle situations where talking is no longer an option?
 You can't be a tough guy without being tough.
-'I am living the life of a milonguero in Bs As, I know the rules of the milongas, I know where people sit, the icons of tango say hello to me' etc… I heard this quote somewhere and it made me think how much people just don’t get it.
-This is only the packaging my friends, it's not the reality.
+I heard someone say, 'I am living the life of a milonguero in Buenos Aires.
+I know the rules of the milongas, I know where people sit, and the icons of tango say hello to me.'
+But this is just the packaging, my friends, not the reality.

-A milonguero is a person who spent his life at the milongas either dancing, chatting, hanging out, or just wasting time.
-Some people have the sensibility to see the milonguero as a result of a life choice without a plan to become one!
-I don’t know if everyone who is a milonguero-wanna-be could make that transition and consciously pursue that status for the future. "
+A milonguero is someone who spent their life at the milongas - dancing, chatting, hanging out, or just passing time.
+Some people have the sensitivity to see the milonguero as a result of life choices rather than a plan to become one.
+I’m not sure that every milonguero-wanna-be could make that transition consciously and pursue that status for the future."

-Tony: "While I appreciate the metaphor, and appreciate even more the American tendency to inappropriately romanticize the life of the milonguero, I ask that you consider an alternative scenario.
+Tony: "While I appreciate the metaphor - and even more, the American tendency to inappropriately romanticize the life of the milonguero - I ask that you consider an alternative scenario.

-Imagine that you do not have the opportunities that we have in the US... that your government is in flux and regularly re-organized by the military... that you have friends who, on a regular basis, simply disappear, never to been seen again... that your economy periodically collapses... that inflation is a cyclical problem... that catering to the whims of tourists is the best alternative that you have available to you... and, that you happen to both like tango and have a natural set of skills that allow you to support yourself...
+Imagine you don’t have the opportunities we have in the US… that your government is in flux and frequently reorganized by the military… that friends of yours regularly disappear, never to be seen again… that your economy periodically collapses and inflation is cyclical… that catering to tourists is your best economic opportunity… and that you both like tango and have the natural skill to support yourself through it.

-Imagine that, over your lifetime, the safest and most reliable place in your world was in the milongas...
+Imagine that, over your lifetime, the safest and most reliable place in your world was the milongas.

-How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves...
-'How did I end up spending my life this way? working too many hours... the love of my life is a stranger, if we haven't divorced...
-I missed my children growing up because I worked too much...
-I spent my lifetime, not with my friends, but pursuing 'financial security'... and in the end, I ended up here...'
+How many American businessmen lie in a hospital bed after a heart attack, look around, and ask themselves, 'How did I end up spending my life this way?
+Working too many hours… my loved one is a stranger, if we’re not already divorced… I missed my children growing up because I worked too much… I spent my life, not with friends, but pursuing “financial security,” and in the end, I ended up here.'

-Oliver, one thing that I completely agree with you on.
-'They didn't plan this life, it just evolved through their passion and their choices.'
-And with those choices, we must each ultimately accept the responsibility for the outcomes."
+Oliver, one thing we completely agree on: 'They didn't plan this life; it just evolved through their passion and their choices.'
+And with those choices, we must ultimately accept responsibility for the outcomes."

 Two